-Applications for the first round of this commission will be accepted in November of 2022, and the winner’s commission will be presented in Atlanta, Chicago, Houston, New York and San Antonio during the 2023/24 season.
+Applications for the first round of this commission will be accepted in November of 2023, and the winner’s commission will be presented in Atlanta, Chicago, Houston, New York and San Antonio during the 2024/25 season.
 Applications will be judged blind by a panel representing the member organizations and joined by rotating guest judges: panels change from year to year.
-The winner will create a new work for clarinet, violin, cello and piano.
+The winner will create a new work for flute, clarinet, violin, cello and piano.

 - Applicants should be under the age of thirty and self-identify as Black, Latinx and/or Indigenous.

 - Applicants must be American citizens eligible to work in the U.S.

-The winning applicant will be expected to compose a new work for clarinet, violin, cello and piano (between 7 and 10 minutes in length.)
+The winning applicant will be expected to compose a new work for flute, clarinet, violin, cello and piano (between 7 and 10 minutes in length.)
 The winning applicant will receive:

 - A $5000 commission award.